-I am a PhD student and researcher as part of the FLAME project at ICArEHB, University of Algarve.
-I received my MPhil in Archaeology from the University of Cambridge in 2018, where my research was focused on studying the impact of site formation processes on the archaeological record.
-I graduated with B.Sc. in Anthropology from the College of Charleston, USA in 2011.
-I have worked as a field archaeologist on various sites and time periods across Europe, North Africa and the United States.
+I am a PhD student and researcher at ICArEHB under the FCT PhD Studentship Grant (2021.08939.BD) with the project title “ICEFLAME” (Investigating Cold Effects on Fire features using Archaeological Microstratigraphic and Experimental proxies).
+I received my MPhil from the University of Cambridge, UK, in 2018 and my B.Sc in Anthropology from the College of Charleston, USA, in 2011.
+I have worked as a field archaeologist on various sites and time periods in Europe, North Africa, and the United States,